-Hover states are an essential part of web development and making those final UI tweaks.
+Hover states are an essential part of web development and can really enhance your UI.

 If you worked with Tailwind, you might know the